ardislu/minimal-create2/README.md

-// Must be the entire creation bytecode for the smart contract you want to deploy, including constructor arguments const bytecode = '0x385f818153f3'; // minimal-contract-deployment.evm, compiled
+// Must be the entire creation bytecode for the smart contract you want to deploy, including constructor arguments const bytecode = '0x385f818153f3'; // minimal-contract-deployment.evm, compiled const hashedBytecode = ethers.keccak256(bytecode); // Hash it once and save for efficiency

 // Simple regex to match the desired CREATE2 address const requirement = /^0xbeef/;